biancajanson/QA-testers/README.md

-# Example Cloud
+# Example QA Testers
-A template repository for the Cloud Training of TechGrounds.
+A template repository for the QA Testers Training of TechGrounds.
 This will be your home for storing your learning progress and your final project.
 At the end you will have a knowledge base of all the things you learned.
-And proof with the project you can start as a Cloud Engineer.
+And proof with the project you can start as a Tester.

 There are a few templates available for you to use.
 You will mainly be using the [Excersize template](../00_templates/excersize.md).
 You will fill the template with your own content and then commit it to your repository.